What is Markup? Including Free Calculators

 An example of Profit Margin is when ABC Computers sells a computer for £500 and makes £100 in profit.
 The margin would be 20% because (100/500) x 100.

-A company’s profit margin is one of the major factors that investors consider when deciding whether to invest in a company or not.
+A company’s profit margin is one of the key factors that investors consider when deciding whether to invest in a company.
 The higher the profit margin, the more efficiently a company generates sales and profits from its equipment, materials, and labour investment.

 Difference Between Markup and Margin